rowlandcoping/smokingbuns/README.md

 The business owner, Smoke Brannigan, is a first time restauranteur with a clear vision for his business.
 After an initial meeting he has outlined his requirements:

  - Grow online presence: The website must be highly compliant and SEO friendly, to provide as strong an online presence as possible.
- This is particularly important given the number of real or fake dierectory sites out there which might potentially steal search rankings.
+ This is particularly important given the number of real or fake directory sites out there which might potentially steal search rankings.
  - Drive home brand identity: The website must be consistent with the restaurant's branding to enhance the customer experience and help build a memorable brand.
 The owner is very proud of the theming inside and wants to showcase it online.
  - Provide menu information:  Allow users quick access to information about what is on the menu.